skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

    and for dates outside of that range you will want to download a fresh set of elements.

+4. Expect a satellite’s orbit to constantly change as the SGP4 propagation routine models effects like atmospheric drag and the Moon’s gravity.
+   In particular, the true anomaly parameter can swing wildly for satellites with nearly circular orbits, because the reference point from which true anomaly is measured — the satellite’s perigee — can be moved by even slight perturbations to the orbit.

-4. Given the low accuracy of TLE elements, there is no point in calling the usual Skyfield :meth:`~skyfield.positionlib.Barycentric.observe()` method that repeatedly re-computes an object’s position
+5. Given the low accuracy of TLE elements, there is no point in calling the usual Skyfield :meth:`~skyfield.positionlib.Barycentric.observe()` method that repeatedly re-computes an object’s position